the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{RC}&
-    Is familiar with the research life-cycle in their domain, especially when embedded in a research team.&
+    Is familiar with the research life cycle in their domain, especially when embedded in a research team.&
     Is familiar with the \gls{RC},
       although they may not have domain knowledge, which a group can provide.&